 - Collecting your Biometric Residence Permit (BRP card) if you applied for a Student Route visa

 - Live Q&As with current international students

 - Workshops and inspirational talks to get you motivated for the year ahead

 For help finding your way around the university, see our maps and directions page.

 Biometric Residence Permit (BRP)

 You need a biometric residence permit (BRP) when you apply to stay in the UK for more than six months.
-You can use your BRP to confirm your identity, your right to study in the UK, and your right to any public services or benefits.
+You can use your BRP to confirm your identity, your right to study in the UK, access healthcare and to open a bank account or rent accommodation.

 Collecting your BRP

 If you applied for your Student Visa outside of the UK, you must collect your BRP: